dcapwell/scala-tour/src/Type Classes.md

 Collections.sort(myArray, oddNumbersFirst)
 ```

-This basic idea gives the developer using these apis flexability with how to reuse them.
+This basic idea gives the developer using these apis flexibility with how to reuse them.
 In the above example, the array is placing all odd numbers first.

 ## The Scala Way
 In scala, there is short hand for this kind of behavior; implicits.
 Lets go over the example above in a more scala friendly way.